-If you’re in need of a new non absorbent outer layer, our berry sport runner jacket is a great lightweight piece to protect you from the rain and keep you warmer when exercising outdoors.
-And if you’re looking for running pants to complete the look, our sport fitness leggings in black and rose gold are squat proof, sweat proof and sure to keep you dry outdoors.
+If you’re in need of a new outer layer, our utility crop high neck is a great lightweight piece to keep you warmer when exercising outdoors.
+And if you’re looking for running pants to complete the look, our evolve leggings are squat proof, sweat proof and sure to keep you dry outdoors.
 Similarly our Sport Impact Pants are a great choice, and they’re also reflective, keeping you safe on the dark nights!

 Even though working out in the cold can improve your health, it is important to remember that cold muscles become tight and are more prone to injury.
 To prevent this, make sure you have a good warm up routine to prepare the muscles you are training.
 Workout Labs have great warm up sheets if you’re in need of inspiration, and a tonne come up when searching their name on google!

 When training in the rain it's important to note that it’s a health hazard as you can slip more easily, so take more care with what you’re wearing.
 Overall the best advice for working out in the cold is to make sure you’ve invested in a good waterproof, thermals, lightweight layers and a good pair of trainers.
 Pieces like our Sport Taped Funnel and Race¼ zip funnel are perfect layering pieces, and great for keeping your neck warm to avoid getting a cold.